 Farming and agriculture have been important industries in the United States for many years, with their success impacting people all around the world.
 Recently, many farmers have turned to liquid-liquid extractions, in order to better keep up with new regulations and the ever-increasing demands of business and innovation.
 In this industry, professionals use liquid-liquid extractions to identify disease-resistant genes in crops, improving crop yield and reducing the risk of crop loss.
 Additionally, agriculturists can use this technology to predict offspring, allowing farmers to optimize future livestock and crop yields.

-Similar to its use in the agriculture industry, the food safety industry uses liquid-liquid extractions and solid-phase extractions to identify pesticides and other chemicals that may be harmful when ingested.
+Similar to its use in the agriculture industry, the food safety industry uses solid-phase extractions and liquid-liquid extractions to identify herbicides pesticides, food toxins, and other chemicals that may be harmful when ingested.
 These processes can also detect allergens and pathogens, ensuring that the food we eat is both healthy and safe.
 Professionals will also use solid-phase extraction to extract caffeine from coffee beans or to extract oil from oilseeds and sugar from sugar cane.